sonatype-nexus-community/nexus-repository-installer/README.md

 ## Archive

 The `archive` branch contains some prebuilt installer binaries.
-These are tracked using [git lfs](https://git-lfs.github.com) to ensure a check of the project does not get crazy huge.
-The steps below are used to add a new version to the archive
+These are tracked using [git lfs](https://git-lfs.github.com) to ensure a clone of the project does not get crazy huge.
+Follow the steps below to add a new version to the archive
 branch:

   1. Update the `Makefile` default VERSION value to the new version to be archived. e.g.